luihonchen/FPGA-based-system-for-real-time-monitoring-and-forecasting-of-water-surge/README.md

 3. Train and tune the LSTM model using `data_tuning_latest.py`.
 4. Evaluate the trained H5 model using `test_acc_h5.py`.
 5. Optimize the H5 model into TensorFlow Lite format using `optimization_gofloat16_builtin.py`.
-6. Compare H5 and TensorFlow Lite performance using `test_size_accuracy_tflite.py`.
+6.Evaluate TensorFlow Lite using `test_size_accuracy_tflite.py`.
-7. Convert the processed testing dataset into CSV format using `convert_npz_to_csv.py`.
+7. Convert the processed testing dataset into CSV format using `convert_.npz.py`.
 8. Implement FPGA sensor acquisition using Verilog sensor drivers.
 9. Read FPGA sensor data on the HPS through Avalon-MM registers.
 10. Run real-time TensorFlow Lite LSTM prediction on the HPS.